rivtDocs/rivtdocs.github.io/docs/index.md

 arbitrary sources often needed for clarity.

 Taken together these barriers prevent widespread sharing.
-Instead they lead to nearly identical calculations being written thousands of times. **rivt** was written as an an open source software stack to minimize these barriers and promote sharing.
+Instead they lead to nearly identical calculations being rewritten many times. **rivt** was written as an an open source software stack to minimize these barriers and promote sharing.